Changissnz/DER/README.md

 Some of the functions and classes do not work as intended.
 Another key issue is the project structure.

 That is the next task.

+11/1/21
+Restructuring Phase I completed.
+Some classes are unstable and testing is needed.